wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.V.7

 <p class=fip id=p7>
-7.&emsp;The statement “God created man in his own image and likeness” needs re-interpretation.
+7. The statement “God created man in his own image and likeness” needs re-interpretation.
 <sup>2</sup>“Image” can be understood as ‘thought’, and “likeness” as ‘of a like quality’.
 <sup>3</sup>God did create spirit in His Own Thought and of a quality like to His Own.
 <sup>4</sup>There is nothing else.